Egbert Hambley: Personal life

-Egbert Hambley married Lottie Clark Coleman, from a prominent North Carolina family, in 1887.
+Egbert Hambley married Charlotte "Lottie" Clark Coleman, from a prominent North Carolina family, in 1887.
+They were married by the Rev. Samuel Rothrock, who was Charlotte's Uncle.
 They lived on a farm, where Egbert Hambley raised prize Jersey cows as a side interest.
 After 1903 they lived in an "unusually handsome" large house in Salisbury, North Carolina, and had five children together before Egbert Hambley died suddenly from typhoid in 1906, aged 44 years.
 His death was pronounced "a grief to the whole South," by the Charlotte Observer, "for which section he was doing more than any living man."

 A small collection of his papers is archived in the library at Pfeiffer University.